su8/hackzy/README.md

 make -j4 &&
 sudo make install
 `

+---

-I was inspired from https://github.com/The-Council-of-Wills/HacknetPlusPlus to create this program.
+I was inspired by https://github.com/The-Council-of-Wills/HacknetPlusPlus to create this program.
 I do use their **help** command.

+---

+The game is entirely from my tablet with CxxDroid